About the Summer Reading Challenge

 To find out more click here

 The Summer Reading Challenge is FREE to join, and children can take part at any Rutland Library during the school summer break.
 We have events running alongside the Challenge during the summer.
-Find out more on our events page.

 How the challenge works